Nate-BI/league-analysis/README.md

 p-value: 0.0000
 ```

-> Conclusion: The result is statistically significant (p < 0.05), suggesting Mid players tend to have higher KDA.
+> Conclusion: The result is statistically significant (p < 0.05), suggesting **Bot players tend to have higher KDA than Mid players on average**.
+> However, since this is an observational study and not a randomized controlled experiment, this result does not imply causation.

 ---